ElectronSpark/maple_tree/README.md

 # Maple Tree — Standalone B-tree Library

-A standalone, portable C implementation of the Linux-style maple tree data structure, extracted from the xv6 kernel.
+A standalone, portable C implementation of the Linux kernel maple tree data structure.
 The maple tree is a B-tree optimized for storing non-overlapping index ranges mapping to `void*` entries, with gap tracking for efficient free-range search.

 ## Features